Oklahoma PAX Project

 PAX Good Behavior Game (PAX GBG) is an evidence-based practice designed to promote student self-regulation in school settings.
 PAX creates nurturing environments in which kids thrive by reducing toxic influences; increasing psychological flexibility (mindfulness) and safety; limiting problematic behavior; and richly reinforcing prosocial behaviors.

-self-regulation with youth of all ages in nurturing environments.
-PAX Tools is intended
+improve cooperation and self-regulation with youth of all ages in nurturing environments.

 The Center for Family Resilience serves as the Oklahoma PAX Support Team, coordinating trainings and implementation support of PAX programs in Oklahoma through a partnership with the Oklahoma Department of Mental Health and Substance Abuse Services.
 If you are interested in bringing PAX to your school or community, please complete the form below.
 For more information on PAX programs, visit www.paxis.org.

 OSU CFR partners with the Oklahoma Department of Mental Health and Substance Abuse Services (ODMHSAS) to provide quality technical assistance, assessment development, and individualized local education authority (LEA) site support for Oklahoma districts working to enhance mental and behavioral health prevention efforts.
 This work is structured around the framework of multi-tiered systems of support (MTSS), which utilizes a 3-tiered model of supportive strategies, programs, and evaluation methods to promote whole student success.

 Since January 2021, OSU CFR has worked with 18 districts across the state of Oklahoma to develop mental and behavioral health specific MTSS plans focused on prevention of problematic behavioral health indicators.